Mojang/EducationContent/CodingWithMinecraft/unit_4/lesson_C.md

 ```

 ## Step 10
 Your two words are now printing, but there is a little problem.
-If you don’t stop moving after typing **mix**, the two words will not be aligned when they print.
+If you don't stop moving after typing **mix**, the two words will not be aligned when they print.

 ## Step 11
-To fix it store your player’s world position.
+To fix it store your player's world position.
 Click **Make a Variable** and name the new variable **Starting_World_Position**.

 Add ``||Variables:set item||`` to the top of ``||Player:on chat command mix||``.
 Change this block to read **Set Starting_World_Position**.

 ## Step 12
 Put ``||Player:player world position||`` into ``||Variables:set Starting_World_Position||``.

-### @explicitHints 1
+### ~ tutorialhint
 ``` blocks
 let word2 = ""
 let Starting_World_Position: Position = null